Immigration & International Business

 If your international business is opening a branch in the U.S., you may also be interested in our business formation services.

-When your international business needs an immigration lawyer who understands the unique criteria for each type of visa, don't hesitate to contact us.
+When your international business wants to explore doing business in the U.S. or another country, you may need to consider the legal advice of an immigration lawyer who understands the unique criteria for each type of visa, don’t hesitate to contact us.